 The view usually has setter methods to update it's contents defined on the view protocol.
 It can also notify the presenter of incoming or load events through the presenter protocol.

 Imagine a list, you select an item and go to a new controller scene.
 You have to pass at least a unique indentifier between VIPER modules to make this possible.

 NOTE: if you are presenting a controller modally you can also pass the original router as a delegate, so you'll be able to close it properly if it's needed. 😎

 You should check this in the provided example, no leaks - I hope so - everything gets released nice and smoothly after you go back or dismiss a module. 🤞

 Although VIPER is highly criticized because of it's complexity, all I can say it's worth the effort to learn its priciples properly.
 You'll see that there are way more benefits of using VIPER instead of ignoring it.

 I made a follow-up article about VIPER best practices that I've learn along the journey, you can find the sample repository on github.
-I hope that these tutorials will help you to learn this architecture better, if you have any questions, feel free to contact me on twitter or through discord. 👨💻
+I hope that these tutorials will help you to learn this architecture better, if you have any questions, feel free to contact me on twitter. 👨💻

 You should check out my favorite continuous integration & delivery service, because those guys at Bitrise are creating a truly amazing piece of software.
 It's time to automate your development workflow: save your time, try Bitrise!Sign up for FREE Thank you for your support